How do insurance companies determine how much you owe?

 $470.00 minus $70.00 paid at the time of service equals a $400.00 bill.

 The healthcare process in America is atrocious.
-It’s important that we all try to do something.
+We all must try to do something.
 Tell your representative to support healthcare for all Americans, because you never know if you’re going to be the one to get sick and be stuck with a $400.00 bill you can’t afford because of your illness.